RunestoneInteractive/RunestoneServer/source/navhelp.rst

     print(2 + 3)

-Note that you can control the step by step execution and you can even move forward and backward thru the statements as they execute.
+Note that you can control the step by step execution and you can even move forward and backward through the statements as they execute.
 The following example shows a more sophisticated program using Python lists.
-The codelens tool draws very useful pictures as the statements are being executed.
+The CodeLens tool draws very useful pictures as the statements are being executed.
 These pictures, called reference diagrams, are very helpful as you learn about the more complex aspects of Python.